liferay/liferay-docs/discover/portal/articles/140-workflow/02-activating-workflow.markdown

 Some assets that are workflow-enabled are activated in their respective
 application:

-Activate workflow for Web Content Folders from their folder settings menu:
+Activate workflow for Web Content Folders from the folder settings menu:

 ![Figure 1: Activate workflow on Web Content folders from the folder's edit screen.](../../images/workflow-web-content-folder.png)

-Activate workflow for Documents and Media Folders from their folder settings:
+Activate workflow for Documents and Media Folders from the folder settings:

 ![Figure 2: Activate workflow on Documents and Media folders from the folder's edit screen.](../../images/workflow-dm-folder.png)